gfarfanb/gfarfanb.github.io/README.md

 My personal blog includes notes, conclusions, trenches experiences, discoveries, practices, sharable code solutions and success/failure evidence of how to I become an elite developer.

-> This blog uses the [Way of the Developer theme](https://github.com/gfarfanb/way-of-the-developer).
+> This blog uses the [Way of the Developer theme](https://github.com/gfarfanb/way-of-the-developer). _Which is no longer actively maintained_.

 ## Blog TODO list